Academic grading in Denmark

 In Denmark, the educational system has historically used a number of different systems of grading student performances, several of which are described below.
 The current grading system is the 7-trins-skala (7-step-scale) which replaced the 13-skala in 2006.

 Current scale

 Starting with the academic year 2005–06, a new scale was introduced, 7-trins-skalaen ("7-step-scale"; colloquially dubbed the 12-scale), designed to be compatible with the ECTS-scale:

-The leading 0 in 00 and 02 is used to prevent fraud with grades.
+The first 0 in 00 and 02 is used to prevent fraud with grades.

 Furthermore, Undervisningsministeriet (the Ministry of Education) will adapt to a more international way of grading, by handing out a set number of grades per class.
 This is because in other countries, the grade A (12) is given twice as often as it is in Denmark (because of strict grading on absolute standards).

 Previous scales

 1788: Latin scale

 The Latin scale had five steps: